fish-shell/fish-shell/sphinx_doc_src/index.rst

 If you have a question not answered by this documentation, there are several avenues for help:

-- The official mailing list at <a href='https://lists.sourceforge.net/lists/listinfo/fish-users'>fish-users@lists.sourceforge.net</a>
+- The official mailing list at `fish-users@lists.sourceforge.net <https://lists.sourceforge.net/lists/listinfo/fish-users>`_

 - The Internet Relay Chat channel, \#fish on ``irc.oftc.net``